Glass Melting Process

 RefiningThe refiner is an extension of the melter with an area of 13m x 9.5m (123.5m2).
 When all raw materials have been fully melted, large amounts of gases that remain in the glass can form bubbles, seeds, or blisters.
 The purpose of the refiner is to remove these gaseous inclusions.

-Working EndThe working end is a non heated and separate refractory chamber with an area of 14m x 8.5m (119m2) and a glass depth of 1150mm.
+Working EndThe working end is a separate refractory chamber with an area of 14m x 8.5m (119m2) and a glass depth of 1150mm.
 Glass flows through the canal, where it is stirred, into the working end for additional conditioning and to establish a laminar glass flow to the next furnace, the float bath furnace.

 The temperature conditioning, of the working end, cools the glass from a temperature of 1315°C (2400°F) at the entrance to 1065°C (1950°F) at the exit.